 b) as not competing at all in the event, if it is its first match.

-B. WORLD CUP TEAM COMPETITION
+B. JUNIOR AND SENIOR WORLD CUP TEAM COMPETITIONS

 o.45.
-Apart from the following aspects, the competition is run in accordance with rules laid down for the team events in the Open World Championships.
+Apart from the following aspects, the competition is run in accordance with rules laid down for the team events in the Junior and Senior World Championships respectively.

 o.46.
 1. All places in the table down to 16th place will be fought for.
 From 17th place onwards teams will be classified, within each round of the table, according to their initial seeding in the table.